-One of Guthrie's first gigs was at the famed 40 Watt club in Athens, Georgia, in 1996 opening for alt-rock legend Frank Black.
-It was an odd match, the solo singer/songwriter with his quirky and romantic songs standing in front of Black's wall of amps, singing to an initially indifferent audience, but it worked.
-Guthrie won the crowd over with his honest approach, keen sense of humor and rough-hewn style, like an unexpected mix of Jonathan Richman meets Bruce Springsteen - and he's been doing it under-the-radar like that ever since.
+One of Guthrie's first gigs was at the famed 40 Watt Club in Athens, Georgia, opening for alt-rock legend Frank Black.
+It was an odd match, the solo singer/songwriter with his heartfelt songs standing in front of Black's wall of amps, singing to an initially indifferent audience, but it worked.
+Guthrie won the crowd over with his honest approach, keen sense of humor, and rough-hewn style, like an unexpected mix of Jonathan Richman meets Bruce Springsteen - and he's been doing it under-the-radar like that ever since.

-When he was still wet behind the ears as a newcomer on the Atlanta music scene in the late '90s, Guthrie won the Critics Choice award for "Best Acoustic Act" in Atlanta from Creative Loafing, the largest alternative newsweekly in the Southeast.
+When he was still wet behind the ears as a newcomer on the Atlanta music scene in the late '90s, Guthrie won the Critics Choice award for "Best Acoustic Act" in Atlanta from Creative Loafing, then the largest alternative newsweekly in the Southeast.
 A year later he won the award again - a two-peat.
-Guthrie was then asked to write for the newspaper, thus being disqualified from ever winning the award again.
+Guthrie was asked to write for the newsweekly, thus being disqualified from ever winning the award again.
 There would be no three-peat.

 He also shared the stage at this time with another up-and-comer in Atlanta, John Mayer.
 The two young songwriters worked the door together at the famed Eddie's Attic nightclub, where they staged the tongue-in-cheek, all-male concert Willis Fair in response to the estrogen-fest Lillith Fair.
 Guthrie may share the VHS tape of the evening if you are nice to him and still own a VCR.